FULLY BOOKED FOR THIS YEAR-NOW TAKING BOOKINGS FOR SEP. '21

-The first session with your son or daughter is an assessment session.
-Based on this, I create an eight-week learning plan, comprised of learning objectives tailored to your child's needs.
+The first session with your son or daughter is an assessment session which allows me to ascertain where they currently stand with regards to reading and writing ability.
 English skills are not something that can be mastered in one session, and for this reason, I revisit and revise skills that are lacking session to session.

-I offer sessions of duration of an hour minumum, increasing in quarterly hour increments for anything up to three hours (i.e. a session of an hour and a quarter could be catered for).
+I offer sessions of duration of an hour minumum, increasing in half-hourly hour increments for anything up to three hours (i.e. a session of an hour and a half could be catered for).

 I have very high standards for myself and my students, whatever their current capability and achievement level might be.
 I take preparation for public examinations very seriously-particularly with regards to GCSE English Language which is a core qualification.
 I am accustomed to supporting those students who are retaking this exam for the second or third time.

-I have a keen sense of differentiation which means that whether it is moving students from a 'D' to a 'C' grade (or '3' to '4' for GCSE's), or pushing a student from an 'A' to an 'A*', I can break down to the student exactly what it is they need to do in order to cross the grade boundary.
-An intimidating examination essay question that a student is convinced he/she has no hope of answering can be approached systematically, with guidance from myself, so that a student can always gain some marks at least.
+I have a keen sense of differentiation which means that whether it is moving students from a 'D' to a 'C' grade (or '3' to '4' for GCSE's), or pushing a student from an 'A' to an 'A* (7-8/9: GCSE)', I can break down to the student exactly what it is they need to do in order to cross the relevant grade boundary because of my knowledge of assessment objectives and the subtle nuances required for a student to make changes and move from one band to the next.

 With regards to all English qualifications, I believe two key skills-often neglected-is effective planning and self-editing when writing any kind of text-be it creative (narrative/descriptive-writing) or analytical (essay-writing).
 I have a wealth of resources, created by myself, which assist my students in honing these vital elements of the writing process.